Wylie Dufresne: Career

 In April 2017, Dufresne, along with head baker Colin Kull and general manager Sharilyn Chavez, took over a pop-up space at the William Vale Hotel in Williamsburg as Du's Donuts & Coffee.
 The pop-up grew into a small chain that now has locations in Soho and Brooklyn.
-Dufresne's cookbook wd~50, co-written with Peter Meehan, was published in October 2017.
+Dufresne's cookbook wd~50, was published in October 2017.
+Dufresne has a pizza place called Stretch on Park between 24th and 25th.